 How to prevent heat exhaustion and heat stroke

 - Avoid strenuous activity.
-While it may be possible to do lighter forms of exercise if you’re taking steps to do it safely, avoid doing anything that puts a large amount of strain on your body – such as heavy weightlifting.
+While it may be possible to do lighter forms of exercise, like walking or cycling, if you’re taking steps to do them safely, avoid doing anything that puts a large amount of strain on your body – such as heavy weightlifting.

 - Know the signs and symptoms.
-Being aware of the symptoms of heat stroke and acting quickly can be lifesaving.
+Being aware of the symptoms of heat exhaustion and heat stroke can help you and others stay safe.